MichaelORegan/Fibonacci/README.md

 This program needs to be run in python. python collatz.py

 The obect of this exercise is to write a program to show the steps in the collatz conjecture for any input number.

-Collatz Conjecture starts with any positive integer n. if n is even, the next term is n divided by 2.
-Otherwise, the next term is 3 times n plus 1.
+Collatz Conjecture starts with any positive integer n.
+If n is an even number, the next term is n divided by 2.
+If n is an odd number the next term is 3 times n plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1.